aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Overview

 Flutter is a cross platform mobile app SDK that is different from Xamarin and React-Native in the way the rendering is done.
-Google, that is the company behind Flutter, chose to re-implement all the rendering pipeline on top of [Skia](https://skia.org/), [Dart]().
+Google, that is the company behind Flutter, chose to re-implement all the rendering pipeline on top of [Skia](https://skia.org/), [Dart](https://www.dartlang.org/).

 This means that you have basically the exact same visual experience on every platform that runs Flutter.
-It is a lot like Hybrid web-based solutions, but without the overhead of the HTML and javascript interpreters.
-You have here only the mobile visual components needed and everything is compiled so you have awesome performances.
+It is a lot like Hybrid web-based approaches, but without the overhead of the HTML and javascript interpreters.
+You have here only the mobile visual components needed and everything is compiled so you have the best performance.

-Fortunately, inside of it, Flutter provides specific components that make the user feels on the platform it runs from.
-So you have an iOS specific scrolling behaviors, typography, icon.
+Fortunately, inside of it, Flutter provides specific components that make the user feels on its platform.
+So you have iOS specific scrolling behaviors, typography, icons.
 But, you are absolutely not forced to use it, and that is the real power of Flutter : you are completely free since everything is included.

 The other great benefit of the engine is that you will have the same rendering on all system version.
 If your user have an old 4.0 limited Android device he will have the same visual rendering that the user that have a modern Android.